2ndSightLab/ai-tracker/mistake-tracker.md

 The mistake tracker is a new part of the project added a few months in.
 This is not super scientific as it is hard to quantify.
 I'm just telling the model to increment the mistakes it's making +1 if it starts making a bunch of mistakes.
 This is not every mistakes mostly only when I start getting annoyed. :-D The mistakes are largely worded by the AI agent and sometimes it does not capture the correct mistake but I don't always fix that because I just want to get stuff done.
 It generally captures a valid mistake but not the one I actually wanted it to log.
 So these are all valid just some are missing I didn't bother to fix to the correct mistake.
 I don't care about typooooos this is just a fast as possible log.
 Trying to get things done.
 Note missing days/times may be because the model deleted the data or because I took some time off.
 In some cases I have to work on other things...

+# 2026-08-18 10:50 AM

+Just realized that the error logger completely destroyed the error logging functionality also.
+Great.
+This is what happens when you leave models unattended.

 # 2026-08-17 3:13 PM

 Just when I start to trust Claude Code the model makes one of the hugest mistakes it is has made in a while.
 It changed a critical file to remove the way I make AWS calls - the crux of how my configurations and calls work - to source the action file directly.
 That means all the action files since that point are probably wrong too.
 Which means a ton of rework.
 So mad when I saw that.
 Such a waste of my time.